rust-lang/rust/src/doc/rustc-ux-guidelines.md

 A `help` message is emitted following an `error` or `warning` to give additional information to the user about how to solve their problem.

-A `note` to emitted to identify additional circumstances and parts of the code that caused the warning or error.
+A `note` is emitted to identify additional circumstances and parts of the code that caused the warning or error.
 For example, the borrow checker will note any previous conflicting borrows.